Fort Niobrara: 1880 to the Ghost Dance crises of 1890

 Aside from the short Ghost Dance interval in 1890, during the period from 1880 to 1890 soldiers at the fort had a routine existence.
 One routine duty was to provide a military escort for the supplies and beef provided by the government to the Rosebud Agency; during the 1880s some 8,000,000 pounds of supplies were freighted to the agency from the railhead at Valentine, and 6,000 beeves were driven from Valentine to the agency under army escort.

 In the years immediately after 1880, before effective civil law enforcement was developed in Cherry County, Nebraska, the military presence at Fort Niobrara deterred lawlessness and crime on both sides of the reservation line.
-Lieutenant Samuel A. Cherry, a Fort Niobrara officer was killed in the line of duty in 1881 while in pursuit of horse-thieves.
+Lieutenant Samuel A. Cherry, a Fort Niobrara officer, was killed in the line of duty in 1881 while in pursuit of horse thieves.

-The soldiers of Ft.
-Niobrara were also assigned the very difficult duty of deterring rustling of Indian-owned cattle on the reservation.
+The soldiers of Fort Niobrara were also assigned the very difficult duty of deterring rustling of Indian-owned cattle on the reservation.
 They also had the even more difficult job of preventing illegal grazing by white cattle owners on the reservation.
 This sometimes brought them into conflict with Nebraska area cattle ranchers.

-With no demand for combat duty or specific field service, the commanders at Ft.
-Niobrara resorted to field exercises to keep the troops fit, engaging in long marches, requiring intensive target practice, and creating "camps of instruction" which taught basic skills of cavalry and infantry tactics in the field.
-This field training evolved into large scale maneuvers, sometimes shared with Army units from other posts who came to Ft.
-Niobrara by rail.
+With no demand for combat duty or specific field service, the commanders at Fort Niobrara resorted to field exercises to keep the troops fit, engaging in long marches, requiring intensive target practice, and creating "camps of instruction" which taught basic skills of cavalry and infantry tactics in the field.
+This field training evolved into large-scale maneuvers, sometimes shared with Army units from other posts who came to Fort Niobrara by rail.